YimingZhao-art/HKU-COMP2113-Spring21/README.md

    - User
      - choose a creature
-     - have `x` gold at first
+     - have `100` gold at first
+     - 0 train to get pokemon level-up
    - Creature
-     - Four atrributes `fire`, `water`, `wood`, `neutral`
+     - Four atrributes `fire`, `water`, `wood`, `normal`
-     - Water damages twice to fire, fire damages twice to wood, wood damages twice to water, neutral performs consistently
      - Maximum `level`
-     - Certain `PP`
+     - Certain `hp`
-     - Learn more powerful magic and PP increase with level increasing
+     - Learn more powerful magic and hp increase with level increasing
+     - level up when experience is 100, the highest level is 10
    - Battle
-     - Water damages twice to fire, fire damages twice to wood, wood damages twice to water
+     - Water damages twice to fire, fire damages twice to wood, wood damages twice to water, normal performs consistently
-     - Magics with different power
+     - Magics with different power (some random number within a range given by level)
-     - Damage cause PP decrease, when PP is 0, it cannot fight and lose
+     - Damage cause hp decrease, when hp is 0, it cannot fight and lose
-     - When wild creatures' PP is lower than 2, we can `capture` successfully
+     - When wild creatures' hp is lower than 25% of hpmax, we can `capture` successfully
      - Defeat the `Boss` and win the game
 	 - Bosses cannot be ‘capture’
    - Games
-     - Earning gold and get creature level up
+     - Earning gold and train
    - Bags
      - Recover creatures using gold
      - Learn about information about creatures
-     - Own 3 creatures at most
+     - Own 4 creatures at most
+     - Distribute train to make pokemon level-up

 2. Features

-- a.
-Wizard management system (using arrays and strings to store current status information)
+  - Savegame and Readgame by File I/O and Struct:
-   - Show the information of every creature
+    - Player can store the information of his account status in a [username].txt.
-       - `Level`, `PP`, `magics`
+    - Player can reopen a game by enter the right username saved.
+The program will read the [username].txt.

+  - Battle and Capture by vector and rand():
+    - Player use his pokemons to compete with wild animals or bosses.
+    - Player can capture animals to enlarge his bag.
+    - Damage of magics is a random with given algorithm.

+  - Doing small game to earn train and money by use `.h` `.cpp` and rand():
-       - graph
+    - 	Try tic-tac-toe
+    - 	Try guess a random numebr
+    - 	Earn 10 golds and 50 train if win.

+  - Bag interface by vector etc. :
-   - Show the status of gold
+    - Show the information of pokemons
-- b.
-Randomized battle system (randomization of damage and opponents encountered) (The information of each battle is generated at the beginning of the battle and disappears after the end)
-   - Showing information of `PP`, `name`, `graph`
-      - Showing magic power
-   - Choosing to use magic or capture or run
-   - Random damage cause by magics
-- c.
-Boss battle (the information of each battle is generated at the beginning of the battle and disappears after the end)
-- d.
-Mini game (content will come from different cpp and h files) (the information of each game is generated at the beginning of the game and disappears after the end)
-   - Tic-Tac-Toe & ??
-   - Earning 5 gold when winning and get level up
-- e.
-Menu interface (different functions will come from different cpp, h files)
-- f.
-Archive system (based on file io)
-   - Choose start new game or load game at beginning
-   - Save data before end game
+    - Distribute train to level-up pokemons
+    - Recover pokemons to hpmax

  3. Code flow